-A Foley bulb induction is when a doctor inserts a small balloon into the cervix to help it dilate faster.
-This procedure is one of several ways to induce labor.
+A Foley bulb induction is a procedure to induce labor where a doctor inserts a small balloon into the cervix to help it dilate faster.

 In this article, we discuss how a Foley bulb induction works, what to expect, and the possible risks of the procedure.